argilla-io/argilla/docs/_source/getting_started/installation/deployments/docker-quickstart.md

   predictions, etc.).
 If you don't set this variable, the library and your app will use the default API key i.e. `admin.apikey`.
 If you want to secure your app for reading and writing data, we recommend you to set up this variable.
 The API key you choose can be any string of your choice and you can check an online generator if you like.
-- `ADMIN_PASSWORD`: This sets a custom password to log in to the app with the `argilla` username.
+- `ADMIN_PASSWORD`: This sets a custom password to log in to the app with the `admin` username.
 The default password is `12345678`.
 By setting up a custom password you can use your own password to login into the app.
 - `ANNOTATOR_USERNAME`: The annotator username to login in Argilla.
 The default annotator username is `argilla`.
 By setting up a custom username you can use your own username to login into the app.